 After you’ve filled the details and clicked execute, stop the recording.

 Go to the folder in which you’ve saved the file, and then right click the file and choose edit.
-The resulting script would look something like this:

 We will now edit it so that the recorded actions are performed in a loop.